Anti-social media: Would it really kill you to put down that phone? | CBC News

 An article in the U.K.'s Daily Mail newspaper says the average person checks their phone 110 times a day.
 Another study found that it could be as high as 150 times per day.
 Peak peeking time is between 5 p.m. and 8 p.m.

-In an annual Internet Trends report carried out in May, people check their phones, on average, 23 times a day for messages, 22 times a day for voice calls and 18 times to get the time.
+According to the annual Internet Trends report released in May, people check their phones, on average, 23 times a day for messages, 22 times a day for voice calls and 18 times to get the time.
 There's no accounting for the wasted days and nights spent on apps or games or social media like Twitter, Instagram and Facebook.

 'Social' media?